 Then one night, as I was laying in bed, feeling the full weight of my guilt upon me, the first line of the song "In Christ Alone" passed through my mind.
 "In Christ alone, my hope is found."
 It very gently but suddenly dawned on me that in all reality my soul's hope had never really been in Christ, but in myself, and that I had always hoped that I was worthy enough to receive eternal life.
 Another revelation suddenly swept over me: Christ had died for me while I was a sinner...
 He loved me even though He knew exactly what kind of person I was, and how unworthy I was.
 I had always professed that I was a sinner, but when I finally realized how bad a sinner I was I despaired that God loved me.
 That night I realized that God loved me, a bad sinner, and the cross was proof of that.
 I had never seen this before, even though I had believed in the fact that Christ had died on the cross for my sins; but I had never truly understood the real meaning of that fact, and what it revealed about God's attitude toward me.
 That night it was as if the Father gently spoke to me, saying: "Eli, you've been begging me to have mercy on you for weeks, and you've been doing this because you don't even know who I am.
 For if you really knew me, you wouldn't need to beg."

 Suddenly I realized what Christianity is all about.
 Christianity is not about trying to make God merciful.
 It is not about convincing God that He should forgive and you and give you eternal life.
 It is not about trying to be worthy of the blood of Christ.
-Christianity is about believing that God is merciful and forgiving, made known to us through the death of Jesus Christ on the cross for our sins.
+Christianity is about believing that God is merciful, made known to us through the death of Jesus Christ on the cross for our sins.
 This is the good news that we are called to believe, and by believing in Him we find rest.

 Without any effort, this wonderful news displaced my shame and guilt, and the great burden that was putting pressure on my chest immediately lifted.
 As the truth of God's grace came in, the fear of hell went out, and I knew I was forgiven.
 God's forgiving heart toward me was revealed to me from the fact that Christ died for me.
 I trusted in it and found peace.
 God counted me as righteous that very night, not because I was a good person, but because Christ had died for my sins, and I trusted in His grace revealed to me through His only begotten Son.
 This is the good news!
 "Therefore being justified through faith, we have peace with God through our Lord Jesus Christ."
 (Romans 5:1)